Catalysis in Action via Elementary Thermal Operations: Acknowledgements

-We organize the appendix as follows: Appendix~\ref{appendix:dynamics} illustrates the real time dynamics of one elementary thermal operation step, assuming intensity-dependent Jaynes-Cummings interaction between two levels and a thermal state harmonic oscillator.
+We organise the appendix as follows: \ref{appendix:dynamics} illustrates the real time dynamics of one elementary thermal operation step, assuming intensity-dependent Jaynes-Cummings interaction between two levels and a harmonic oscillator in Gibbs state.

-Appendix~\ref{appendix:ddim_ETO} contains various technical results we developed on elementary thermal operations (ETOs), which are necessary for the analytical results in the main text.
+\ref{appendix:ddim_ETO} contains various technical results we developed on elementary thermal operations (ETO), which are necessary for the analytical results in the main text.
 In particular, the proof of Lemmas~\ref{lemma:order_swap_lemma} is provided in this section.